 Many children with this issue also have problems in other parts of their digestive tract.
 They may also have issues with other body systems.
 These can include the heart or nervous or urinary systems.
 Your child may also need treatment for these problems.

 What causes imperforate anus in a child?

 Experts aren’t sure what causes this problem.
-It happens during pregnancy when your child’s digestive tract doesn’t form right.
+It happens during pregnancy when your child’s digestive tract doesn’t form normally.

 Sometimes imperforate anus occurs as a part of a syndrome.
 These syndromes include other developmental issues.
 They can include:

 - CHARGE syndrome

 Some of these syndromes are linked to problems with certain genes.
 Many genes may play a role in causing imperforate anus.

 Environmental factors may also play a role in this condition.
 These include exposure to alcohol, substances, or some infections.
 It isn’t clear which factors raise the risk for this problem.

 What are the symptoms of imperforate anus in a child?

 - A missing or misplaced anal opening